20+ Eagle Facts About Majestic Bird of Prey! (Free Printables)

 Research has revealed that eagles in captivity have a longer lifespan than their wild counterparts.
 Confined eagles can live up to 68 years, twice the wild’s life expectancy.

-Eagles Take a Tough Love Approach: Eaglets Learn to Fly Through Hunger:
+Eagles Take a Tough Love Approach

 Eagles don’t follow the common practice of teaching their young ones to fly.
 Instead, they take a “tough love” approach and let the eaglets learn the hard way.
 The parents delay feeding to create a sense of intense hunger, which they hope will motivate the eaglet to fly.

-Eagles are Skilled Swimmers:
+Eagles are Skilled Swimmers

 Eagles are known not only for their impressive flight and hunting abilities but also for their swimming skills.
 While they may appear awkward in the water, most species, including the bald eagle, are proficient swimmers.